 The department promotes student activities through this organization, which is a chapter under the Financial Planning Association.
 It welcomes students of all majors to participate in its interactive meetings, which are designed to introduce students to career paths in finance through alumni panel discussions, guest presentations, and corporate field trips.
 The club’s collaboration with the Finance Advisory Board, a Seton Hall alumni association, connects students with mentors who work for financial and non-financial firms.
 The club also offers tutoring for finance courses in the Center for Securities Trading and Business Analytics.

 The Investment Club is organized as a mock brokerage corporation complete with an investment fund branded as the “Hall Street Fund.”
-The primary objective of the Hall Street Fund, as managed by the Investment Club, is to provide students with real-life investment banking business experience and encourage students from disciplines other than finance to assume roles of responsibility, including asset allocation, security analysis, and portfolio management, operational risks, compliance reporting, marketing campaigns, public relations, expense budgeting, organizational management, and legal reviews.
+The primary objective of the Hall Street Fund, as managed by the Investment Club, is to provide students with real-life investment banking business experience and encourage students from disciplines other than finance to assume roles of responsibility, including asset allocation, security analysis, portfolio management, operational risks, compliance reporting, marketing campaigns, public relations, expense budgeting, organizational management, and legal reviews.
 Because students will be making investment decisions as part of broadening their educational experience, it cannot be presumed that the fund’s performance will outperform the market.
 The money has been generously donated by outside benefactors for the purpose of providing working capital.
 Involvement in this club is a requirement to enroll in BFIN 1004 Student Portfolio Management I (SMIF)/BFIN 1005 Student Portfolio Mgmt II (Student Managed Investment Fund).

 The Stillman School’s Finance Honor Society formally recognizes BFIN, BMAF and BFIT students who consistently achieve academic excellence and who contribute to community development through their active involvement in finance-related campus activities.
 The criteria for induction are: